-- 6. The Objective of this JES is to generate findings, document lessons and good practices, and provide recommendations that can inform the design and implementation of IFAD's and FAO's ongoing and future policies, strategies and work in pastoral development.
-It is prepared primarily to promote learning by synthesizing existing evaluation material, together with selected external input from latest research and the work of other donors.
-It is meant to allow evaluation evidence to be fed into the decision-making process in an effective way, especially when neither adequate time nor resources are available to undertake a full-fledged evaluation. - 7.
-The audience for this report is the management and staff, as well as the Governing Bodies in the two agencies: the Evaluation Committee in IFAD, and the Programme Committee in FAO.
+- 6. The objective of this JES is to generate findings, document lessons and good practices, and provide recommendations that can inform the design and implementation of IFAD's and FAO's ongoing and future policies, strategies and work in pastoral development.
+It is prepared primarily to promote learning by synthesizing existing evaluation material together with selected external input from the latest research and the work of other donors.
+It is meant to allow evaluation evidence to feed into the decision-making process in an effective way when neither adequate time nor resources allow for a full-fledged evaluation. - 7.
+The audience for this report is the management, staff and Governing Bodies in the two agencies: the Evaluation Committee in IFAD, and the Programme Committee in FAO.
 Many of the issues addressed will be of concern to a wider audience including other development agencies and donors with pastoral development programmes. - 8.
 Scope.
 The JES focuses on the following strategic question: 'To what extent, in what activities and subsectors, and by what methods IFAD and FAO concentrated project and non-project work (past and ongoing) to best support pastoral development, and how could this be improved in the future?'
-The analytical framework, set in the JES concept note and based on the agencies strategic objectives, included six evaluation questions concerning the contribution of IFAD's and FAO's interventions to: i. reducing poverty and hunger in and around pastoral settings; ii. increasing resilience and strengthening pastoral risk management; iii. building new and better adapted institutions in pastoral development; iv. promoting gender equality in pastoral communities; v. promoting sustainable rangeland management; and vi. strengthening advocacy on behalf of rural poor in pastoral settings3.
-A section on 'learning and knowledge management' (vii) was added following the first round of review from OED and IOE.
+The analytical framework, set in the JES concept note and based on the agencies strategic objectives, included six evaluation questions concerning the contribution of IFAD's and FAO's interventions to: (i) reducing poverty and hunger in and around pastoral settings; (ii) increasing resilience and strengthening pastoral risk management; (iii) building new and better-adapted institutions in pastoral development; (iv) promoting gender equality in pastoral communities; (v) promoting sustainable natural resource management; and (vi) strengthening advocacy on behalf of rural poor in pastoral settings.3 A section on 'learning and knowledge management' (vii) was added following the first round of review from OED and IOE.
 The period covered by the exercise is 2003 to 2013. - 9.
 Methodology.
-This JES is a desk study, based on documentary evidence mainly, although not exclusively from IFAD and FAO.
-Documents reviewed include: background literature on pastoral systems; IFAD and FAO strategic frameworks and relevant policy papers produced over the last ten years; a sample of thematic, country and project evaluations of IFAD's and FAO's pastoral-oriented activities worldwide4; a sample of pastoral-development related on-going projects; and strategically selected literature from other agencies in order to identify wider lessons of relevance to the focus of the JES.
-The review of documents was combined with interviews with FAO and IFAD headquarters at the early stages of the exercise5. - 10.
+This JES is a desk study based on documentary evidence mainly from IFAD and FAO.
+Documents reviewed include: background literature on pastoral systems; IFAD and FAO strategic frameworks and relevant policy papers produced over the last ten years; a sample of thematic, country and project evaluations of IFAD's and FAO's pastoral-oriented activities worldwide; a sample of ongoing pastoral development-related projects; and strategically selected literature from other agencies so that wider lessons of relevance to the JES can be identified.
+The review of documents was combined with interviews with FAO and IFAD headquarters at the early stages of the exercise.
+5 - 10.
 Overall process.
-The evaluation was carried out jointly by OED and IOE.
-A team of consultants worked closely with OED and IOE, who also supported the exercise with research-assistant time and the production of a number of thematic briefs (e.g. on gender; on other institutions; and on allocations).
-In addition, a Core Learning Partnership of key staff involved in pastoral development from IFAD and FAO6 was established at the start to channel views and feedback from each agency
+The evaluation was carried out jointly by OED and IOE working closely with a team of consultants.
+OED and IOE also supported the exercise with research-assistant time and the production of thematic briefs (e.g. on gender; on other institutions; and on allocations).
+In addition, a Core Learning Partnership of key staff involved in pastoral development from IFAD and FAO6 was established at